What is Boric Acid?

 What is Boric acid used for?

 Boric acid has very mild antiseptic and antifungal actions.
-It is a homoeopathic prescription medicine which contains probiotics bacteria and also it contains antioxidants of Vitamin C and E. The medication helps in replenishing normal vaginal acidity and balancing vaginal flora.
+It is a homeopathic prescription medicine that contains probiotic bacteria and antioxidants such as Vitamin C and E. The medication helps in replenishing normal vaginal acidity and balancing vaginal flora.

 Will Boric acid hurt my partner?

 Boric acid will not prevent the infection from spreading to the partner.
-It will not treat sexually transmitted disease.
+It will not treat sexually transmitted diseases.

 How long does it take for Boric acid suppositories to dissolve?